 Plant these fast growing trees in a single row to act as a privacy fence at the edge of your property line.
 You can plant them in a double row with multiple varieties to spice it up and bring diversity to your yard.
 These trees grow fast and will provide protection from strong wind gusts and from people walking by or peering in.

-If height is not your desired look, you can prune your evergreens into a privacy hedge or any shape for that matter.
+If the height is not your desired look, you can prune your evergreens into a privacy hedge or any shape for that matter.
 Learn more in our Privacy Trees blog.

 Shop our selection of Evergreen Trees for sale.
 We have a great selection of sizes, shapes, textures, and varieties for your home landscape.
 Check your USDA zone before choosing and planting your new evergreen.
 Most of tolerant of a variety of climates but some cannot handle the cold temperatures of the north.